isolated-tech/vault/Vercel’s AI UI Elements.md

 ![[CleanShot 2025-11-17 at 01.04.50@2x.png]]

 The additional children components nested within `<PromptInput />` are how we control functionality within the input.
-In our example, we have
+Our example includes image upload, a search toggle, and a dropdown to select different LLMs.

+But hopefuly

 ## Available Components